The Department of Biological Systems Engineering (BSE) offers Ph.D. degrees in Biological and Agricultural Engineering (BAE).

 Purpose: It serves as a checkpoint to evaluate: 1) if the student has the adequate disciplinary knowledge and understands the context of the discipline, and 2) if the student is able to integrate knowledge into researchable questions and demonstrates the capacity to successfully conduct his/her Ph.D. research.

 When: The preliminary exam should be conducted before the end of the second year as a full-time Ph.D. student.

 Format: A preliminary exam consists of two parts, written and oral.
 The goal of the written examination is to evaluate student’s command of core knowledge required for the specific area of his/her research, and his/her ability to integrate the knowledge for Ph.D. research; the oral exam evaluates student ability to defend his/her Ph.D. research proposal submitted prior to the Preliminary Exam.

 Your advisor will schedule a meeting with you at the end of each semester for the purpose of reviewing your progress towards degree completion.
 Review forms will be completed and signed by both the advisor and the student and will be retained in student files at the Pullman campus.

 Forms, Signatures, and Deadlines:

-All forms needed to progress through your program are located on the Graduate School web site at http://gradschool.wsu.edu/forms
+All forms needed to progress through your program are located on the Graduate School website at http://gradschool.wsu.edu/forms

 Please contact the Academic Coordinator, Joanna Dreger (Joannaemail@example.com; 509-335-1578) to check the form before obtaining signatures of your committee members.
 This is especially important for the Program of Study and Final Exam scheduling forms.
-After Joanna verifies the completeness of the document, you will obtain signatures of all committee members and hand deliver or mail the original document to Joanna, who will obtain the signature of dept. chair, make a copy for our records and submit the document to the Graduate School.
+After Joanna verifies the completeness of the document, you will obtain signatures of all committee members and hand deliver or mail the original document to Joanna, who will obtain the signature of the department chair, make a copy for our records and submit the document to the Graduate School.

 These guidelines are based on WSU’s Graduate School’s Policies and Procedures.